dahliyah/dahliyah.github.io/docs/Timelines/Events.md

 title: <mark style="background: #FF5582A6;">(Jewish) 1st of the Greek Translations</mark>
 content: ### [Aquila of Sinope](Aquila%20of%20Sinope.md#)

-Aquila translates bad Greek translation.
-Passages about the Messiah were reworded in this translation.
+The Greek translation by Aquila of Sinope was corrupted.
+Specifically, the passages mentioning the Messiah were altered in the rewording.

-Aquila's version is said to have been used in place of the Septuagint in Greek-speaking synagogues.
-The Christians generally disliked it, alleging that it **rendered the Messianic passages incorrectly**, but Jerome and Origen speak in its praise.
-Origen incorporated it in his Hexapla.
+It is said that Aquila's version was utilized instead of the Septuagint in Greek-speaking synagogues.
+However, Christians were not fond of it as they claimed that it inaccurately portrayed the Messianic passages.
+Despite this, Jerome and Origen spoke highly of it and Origen even included it in his Hexapla.

 ---